Inbound Growth for Roofing Companies

 How many have you given a visual representation so that the prospect can say, “They said they had the best service, and now I see and know their work, and I believe that that is true."

-When your company commits to creating videos that answer customers' questions, you'll see increased engagement with your content, an increase in qualified leads, and be able to close deals faster with educated prospects.
+When you commit to creating videos that answer customers' questions, you'll see increased engagement with your content, an increase in qualified opportunities, and be able to close deals faster with educated prospects.

 Now, you might be thinking: But video isn't my thing.

-The truth is that consumers and buyers don’t care if you're uncomfortable on camera.
+The truth is that consumers don’t care if you're uncomfortable on camera.

 Compared to writing, video can make your customers feel more comfortable and at ease with the sales process.
 This is important because we're asking our customers to make a big commitment when they give us their money.